DuyguKeskek/mirca.github.io/_posts/2016-04-23-gsoc-astropy-week-one.md

 </center>

 <p style='text-align: justify;'>
 As you could see, the green line is the model fitted the original data while the red line is the model fitted with a subset of the original data which was selected using sigma clip.
-Interestingly, I think this is what kind of happens (mentors do correct me here if I'm totally mistaken) when the light from bright stars (the outliers) "shadow" faint neighbours.
+Interestingly, I think this is what kind of happens (mentors do correct me here if I'm totally mistaken) when the light from bright stars (the outliers) "shadow" faint neighbours, so that a "common" fitting algorithm will incorrectly estimate (or even not detect) the position and the flux of the "faded" source.
 </p>

 <p style='text-align: justify;'>